-Non-HDL refers to all of the 'bad' types of cholesterol, including but not limited to LDL.
-The non-HDL measurement also includes VLDL (very-low-density lipoprotein) though usually only present in small amounts but may be elevated in those living with T2D.
-Sometimes non-HDL measurement is used instead of just the LDL level.
+Non-HDL cholesterol refers to all of the 'bad' types of cholesterol, including but not limited to LDL.
+The non-HDL measurement also includes VLDL (very-low-density lipoprotein) cholesterol though usually only present in small amounts but may be elevated in those living with type 2 diabetes.